Nvos/comparison2023/svelte.md

 ### Slots

 Component composition is handled by primitive called `slot` it can be either named or default one.
 This allows component to decide where to put children components.
-This api is somewhat problematic as you canno't conditionally render slot content instead have to render whole component.
+This api is somewhat problematic as you cannot conditionally render slot content instead have to render whole component.

 Following code will not work